SelfCareMap

 ✅ Why Choose a Gentle At-Home Peel?

-• Radiant glow — dullness lifted, light-reflecting skin revealed
+• Radiant glow — as dullness is lifted, light reflecting skin is revealed, giving you a natural luminosity.

-• Improved product absorption — your serums and moisturizers work better
+• Improved product absorption — removing the surface debris allows your expensive serums and moisturizers to penetrate deeper and work more efficiently.

-• Minimal downtime — no peeling, no redness, just quiet renewal
+• Minimal downtime — you will experience no peeling, no redness, and no social anxiety, just quiet renewal.

 🌿 Your Gentle At-Home Facial Peel Routine (Step-by-Step)